venenux/venenuxlast/README.md

 ready to use, YES, READY TO USE, DOES NOT REQUIRE TO INSTALL but can be installed**, file produced can be "recorded on a blank CD/DVD" or "can be recorded on a USBdrive" and used on the PC, without deleting your installed operating system, but with the option to replace it if you want.

+#### how to use this repository

+1. You must clone this repository `mkdir $HOME/Devel && git clone https://codeberg.org/venenux/venenuxlast`
+2. You then must install required software `apt-get install live-build`
+3. Get into the files and customize as you wish
+4. Start building your new VenenuX ISO `cd $HOME/Devel/venenuxlast && lb clean && lb build`

 #### directory structure